heistp/irtt/README.md

 ### Known Issues

-- Windows is unable to set DSCP values.
+- Windows is unable to set DSCP values for IPv6.
+- Windows is unable to set the source IP address, so `-setsrcip` may not be used on the server.
 - The server doesn't run well on 32-bit Windows platforms.
 When connecting with a client, you may see `Terminated due to receive error...`.
 To work around this, disable dual timestamps from the client by including `-ts midpoint`.